 Prague is home to a vibrant theatre scene, including many magical children’s productions.
 Of course, many are in Czech – although with lots of physical humour, puppets, music and dance – children may well still enjoy the spectacle even if they can’t follow the dialogue.

-The National Theatre has a whole programme of child-friendly opera, ballet and drama – and gives a recommended age for its shows, as well as reduced ticket prices for under 16s.
-Many of the multimedia Laterna Magicka productions at the New Stage are accessible for non-Czech speakers; both me and my 6-year-old son adored a production of As Far As I See.
-The combination of well-pitched knockabout humour, enchanting dance and the brilliant interplay between the video screen and the stage meant we could follow the plot.
+The National Theatre has a whole programme of child-friendly opera, ballet and drama.
+The website gives a recommended age for its shows, as well as reduced ticket prices for under 16s.
+Some of the multimedia Laterna Magicka productions at the New Stage are fairly accessible for non-Czech speakers.

-Alternatively, Divadlo Minor is a theatre specifically for children.
-As well as having performances for kids of all ages – including babies and toddlers – it has a wonderful, play area for pre-performance fun.
+Alternatively, Divadlo Minor is a theatre designed for children.
+In addition to performances for kids of all ages – including babies and toddlers – it features a wonderful play area for pre-performance fun.
 Just be warned – tickets often sell out within hours, and normally go on sale on the 15th day of the month.
-For English speakers, the production of Toodle Noodle is the most accessible.
+Again, some of the productions aimed at older kids might be a little tricky for non-Czech speakers.

-Other family-friendly theatre option includes heading to Holešovice for a contemporary circus performance at Jatka 78 (highly recommended, especially for older kids and teens).
+Other family-friendly theatre options include heading to Holešovice for a contemporary circus performance at Jatka 78 (highly recommended, especially for older kids and teens).
+The website is brilliant for providing details of recommended age, runtime, and language requirements.

 And then there is the theatre in Dejvice dedicated to the famous Czech puppets, Spejbl and Hurvinek.
 Although something of a Czech institution, these plays are a little long and involved for children with no Czech.